MariadlRosa-1224/isles-of-vielora/mechanics/stats/Mechanics___stats.md

   background-color:: gray

   There are 2 types of stats: **Levels** and **multipliers**
-	- **Levels:** The original stat is increased +1 each time a level is increased it ignores the formula, is just a plain sum of everything.
+	- **Additive:** The original stat is increased +1 each time a level is increased it ignores the formula, is just a plain sum of everything.
 	- **Multiplier:** They show an increase or a reduction of an stat based on a formula.

 	  Most of the time, this is based on how irl a human would perform.
 With some noted exceptions